 As an example, Egg's credit cards have now been taken over by Barclaycard, so Barclaycard's liable for Egg's past PPI mis-selling.

 Yes.
-If your lender's bust and you were mis-sold, you'll need to complain off the Financial Services Compensation Scheme (the lender must have been FSA/FCA-regulated for you to do this).
+If your lender's bust and you were mis-sold, you'll need to contact the Financial Services Compensation Scheme (the lender must have been FSA/FCA-regulated for you to do this).
 This is the official body which insures the liabilities of finance companies are met.
 See Safe Savings for more info - the process is very similar.

 Yes.
 Any monies owed become part of their estate, so the person who inherits is entitled to reclaim (let the executor know too).
 If there's no will this follows the rules of intestacy - see the HMRC website for more.
 It's worth noting there may be problems proving what happened at the time of the sale if only the policyholder was present.